becerra-ethan/AppTesting/README.md

 # AppTesting
-Just a Project I am starting to compile everything I have learned from the past 2 months of learning online.
+Just a Project I am starting to compile everything I have learned from the past few months of learning online.